keishaperry/whole-beast-rag/_posts/Homme/2016-01-24-the-temporality-of-rhetoric.md

 translucence.
 The very prominent place
 </div>

-<div class="col-half">given in this criticism to the study of
+<div class="uk-width-1-2">given in this criticism to the study of
 metaphor and imagery, often considered as more important than problems of metrics or thematic considerations.